AmyOShea/MS2-KidzQuiz/README.md

 + Ability to enter name at the end of the game to add to a local leader board.
 ## Possible Future Features
 + This site could be expanded include different questions based on age.
-+ There could be an option to schoose a specific subject to test knowledge on rather than a random selection.
++ There could be an option to choose a specific subject to test knowledge on rather than a random selection.
 + Global leaderboard rather than local.
 # Technologies Used
 ## Languages Used